How to Calculate Hourly Rate in Excel (2 Quick Methods)

 How to Calculate Payment with a Formula Using the Hourly Rate in Excel

-If the hourly rate is given then we can easily find the total payment for a specific time by multiplying the rate and time.
-Let’s learn that in this section.
-For that, I have modified the dataset by replacing the ‘Paid’ column with ‘Rate’.
+If the hourly rate is given, then we can easily find the total payment for a specific time by multiplying the rate and time.
+For that, we have modified the dataset by replacing the ‘Paid’ column with ‘Rate’.

-• In Cell E5 write the following formula–
+• In Cell E5, input the following formula:

 =(C5*24)*D5